 One of the best ways to go green in your bathroom is to make sure you choose sustainable materials when selecting furniture and decorative features.
 These days, you can buy a whole host of items and products made from recycled and sustainable materials.
 Look out for FSC certification and read product descriptions carefully.

-It’s a really good idea to specify that you’re looking for FSC certified products when shopping online or trying to source fixtures, fittings or accessories for your bathroom from suppliers or retailers.
+It’s a really good idea to specify that you’re looking for FSC certified products when shopping online or trying to source fixtures, fittings or accessories for your bathroom.
 Search for greener alternatives to popular materials you would normally find in the bathroom.

 Reducing water usage